kumaravelrajan/kumaravelrajan.github.io/_posts/2025-10-15-const-keyword-cpp.md

 categories:
     - programming
     - cpp
+description: Dive into the many contexts of the const keyword in C++, explaining const references, pointers, objects, and methods with examples and best practices.
 ---

 I dove deep into the usages of the const keyword.
 As you might be aware, the const keyword is extremely context dependent in C++ (CPP).
 This article is a summary of the various ways in which const can be used and what each of them means.